endlos99/xdt99/doc/MANUAL.md

 into a binary will yield files `asbank_b0.bin` and `asbank_b1.bin`.

-`xas99` warns about illegal cross-bank accesses in address arguments, but access from and to shared code segments are not checked.
+`xas99` detects cross-bank accesses in address arguments.
+Of those, accesses from and to shared code segments are fine, but others are at least dubious.

-          aorg >6000
+By default, `xas99` allows all cross-bank accesses.
+Using the cross-check option `-X`, however, makes the assembler issues an error for each illegal cross-bank access.

+So, assuming `-X` is supplied for the following program, only the `ok` accesses are legal, and the `error` accesses throw an error.

-          bank 0
+          bank 0, >6000
     l1    b    @l3      ; ok
           b    @l2      ; error: different bank